- Ceramic Arts Daily - http://ceramicartsdaily.org -

 If you’ve seen anything I have made in the last several years, you know that I’m a little bit obsessed with pale-turquoise and pale-green glazes.
 I can’t get enough of them.

 So today, I thought I would share some samples of the glazes I obsess over.
-Linda Bloomfield explains the chemistry behind glazes ranging from the palest yellow-greens to some terrific teals.
+Linda Bloomfield explains the chemistry behind glazes ranging from the palest yellow-greens to some terrific teals in this excerpt from her book Colour in Glazes.
 Plus she shares loads of recipes (for all firing ranges).
 There are many ways to get greens and blues in ceramics, but if you’re looking for a specific hue, this will help you find the right combination. – Jennifer Harnetty, editor.

 Today we still use copper oxide to make green glazes.
 We now are more acutely aware that the color is affected by the kiln atmosphere and the flux used in the glaze.
 In reduction, copper reds can be achieved in alkaline glazes containing tin oxide.
 Copper is volatile, occasionally causing pink flashing on surrounding pots.
 In oxidation, alkaline glazes with low alumina will give bright turquoise glazes with copper.
 Other oxides can be added to change the color: iron for yellow-green, nickel for olive green, or ilmenite for blue-green.
 Turquoise can also be obtained using vanadium zircon stains, which are opaque.